 Claim 2: “Windlesham subsidises the other villages.”

-• While Windlesham Cemetery does generate more income than Bagshot and Lightwater, Windlesham Parish Council is a single burial authority, which means all three cemeteries are managed collectively.
+· While Windlesham Cemetery does generate more income than Bagshot and Lightwater, Windlesham Parish Council is a single burial authority, and as such, all three cemeteries are managed and maintained for the benefit of the entire parish.

 Claim 3: “Windlesham Committee decisions are overturned.”